OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/2_threats_through_use.md

 >Category: development-time data science control for threats through use
 >Permalink: https://owaspai.org/goto/smallmodel/

-Small model: overfitting can be prevented by keeping the model small so it is not able to store detail at the level of individual training set samples.
+Small model: overfitting (storing individual training samples) can be prevented by keeping the model small so it is not able to store detail at the level of individual training set samples.

 Links to standards: